nestjs/docs.nestjs.com/content/graphql/federation.md

 import { Module } from '@nestjs/common';
 import { GraphQLFederationModule } from '@nestjs/graphql';
 import { UsersResolvers } from './users.resolvers';
+import { UsersService } from './users.service'; // Not included in this example

 @Module({
   imports: [